VIDEO UPDATE #5 š How Weāre Learning to Revive Natural Water Cycles - Part I

 III.
 The work

-- Designing in collaboration with the landscapeās own intelligence, using all of our senses to read land and read water
+Design in collaboration with nature's intelligence, using all our senses to read the land and water:

 We humans are a very useful keystone species on Earth.
 Healing landscapes is not about leaving them aloneāitās about teaming up with them.